arquivei/laravel-prometheus-exporter/README.md

 ]
 ```

-Note: you can disable logging the full query by turning off the configuration of `PYR_COLLECT_FULL_SQL_QUERY`.
+Note: you can disable logging the full query by turning off the configuration of `PROMETHEUS_COLLECT_FULL_SQL_QUERY`.

 ### Storage Adapters